microsoft/Windows-universal-samples/Samples/TouchKeyboard/README.md

 * Controls derived from XAML text controls display the touch keyboard by default.
 * Apps can subscribe to events indicating when the touch keyboard is shown and hidden.
 * Apps can request that the touch keyboard be shown or hidden.
+* Apps can request that the touch keyboard be shown with a particular view.

 **Note** The touch keyboard does not automatically display if a hardware keyboard is connected, or the device is in Desktop mode and "Show the touch keyboard when not in tablet mode and there's no keyboard attached" is set to "Off" in **Settings -> Devices -> Typing**.